PolMine/trickypdf/README.md

 Purpose
 -------

 At a basic level, R users have efficient tools to extract text from pdf documents.
-The [pdftools](https://CRAN.R-project.org/package=pdftools), and the [Rpoppler](https://CRAN.R-project.org/package=Rpoppler) packages are powerful tools.
+The [pdftools](https://CRAN.R-project.org/package=pdftools), and the [Rpoppler](https://CRAN.R-project.org/package=Rpoppler) packages are extremely useful and handy.

-The *trickypdf* package offers a class *PDF* to handle tricky problems that reoccurringly cause headaches when processing pdf documents with . , i.e.:
+There are couple of issues that may arise when processing pdf that remain tricky.
+The *trickypdf*-package offers a class *PDF* to handle problems that reoccurringly cause headaches when processing pdf documents.
+The class offers methods to...

 -   remove stuff outside the main text region (page headers, page numbers etc) as a preprocessing step.
 -   handle multi-column layouts;
 -   reconstruct lines of text, if the (OCRed) document has been scanned in tilted fashion;
 -   reconstruct paragraphs.

 The output will be a valid XML document, with optional document metadata.
-The XML output is meant to serve as the input to a Natural Language Processing (NLP) pipeline.
+XML is generated to serve as the input to a Natural Language Processing (NLP) pipeline.
 A method to create browsable html from the xmlified pdf document is meant to assist quality checking in corpus preparation.
+The package thus makes handling tricky problems with processing pdf documents much easier!

 Installation
 ------------